Kainash/FMCExport/README.md

 # FMCExport
-Exports rules from the Cisco Firewall Management Center to CSV via API calls
+Exports rules from the Cisco Firewall Management Center to CSV via API.